RosettaCommons/documentation/internal_documentation/SEWING.md

 -sewing:min_hash_score          The minimum number over overlapping atoms **per segment** that is considered a structure match (recommended value: >=10)
 -sewing:max_clash_score         The tolerance for number of atoms/segment of different atom types that end up in the same quarter-angstrom bin during geometric hashing
 ```

+AppendAssemblyMover does not need to specify motif.flags (while MonteCarloAssemblyMover does require this)

 ----------------------